Kunch/Basquiat_Style_GAN/README.md

 Data_Preprocessing

 - Data_Augmentation.py
 This file takes 76 image-inputs from net scraping function.
-Then doing augmentation process inorder to get 523 images
+Then doing augmentation process inorder to get 523 images<br />
-	input : Data1
+	input : Data1<br />
-	output : Data 2
+	output : Data 2<br />
 - Resize.py and
-The file reshapes multiple-size images from the Data2 into 500x420 Data3A
+The file reshapes multiple-size images from the Data2 into 500x420 Data3A<br />
-	input : Data2
+	input : Data2<br />
-	output : Data3A
+	output : Data3A<br />
 (1)Basquiat_GAN.ipynb
 The GAN method learns input from Data3A and generate around 500 images for Data4
 	input : Data3A/1